chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

         'cd packages && for d in `find . -type d -mindepth 1`; do \
             ( \
                 cd $d && \
-                apk index -o apkINDEX.tar.gz *.apk && \
+                apk index -o APKINDEX.tar.gz *.apk && \
-                melange sign-index --signing-key=../../melange.rsa apkINDEX.tar.gz\
+                melange sign-index --signing-key=../../melange.rsa APKINDEX.tar.gz\
             ) \
         done'
 ```

-For each architecture you've built your package, you should get output similar to this:
+For each architecture that you have specified with `--arch` when running the melange build command, you should get output similar to this:

 ```
 Index has 1 packages (of which 1 are new)